 The exhibition will showcase around 20 of these paintings alongside the classical antiquities that inspired him, seen together for the first time.
 Highlights include his work across painting, paper and marble, as well as the unusual artist’s tool that was his model theatre ‘or grande machine’.

-Explore Nicholas Poussin in an entirely new light, depicting joy and celebrating the amazing abilities of the moving body.
+Explore Nicolas Poussin in an entirely new light, depicting joy and celebrating the amazing abilities of the moving body.